arturogonzalezm/energy_price_and_demand_forecast/README.md

    - It calculates how much generators should be paid and how much retailers should pay based on the spot price and the amount of electricity produced or consumed.

 5. **Information Provision**
-   - AEMO collects, analyzes, and publishes a wide range of data (including the price and demand data we're processing).
+   - AEMO collects, analyses, and publishes a wide range of data (including the price and demand data we're processing).
    - This information is crucial for market participants to make informed decisions about generation, investment, and trading strategies.

 6. **System Security**